Clarification of Biblical Teachings

 Why get baptized?

-and Lord.
-It is also a special way of identifying with Christ’s death and resurrection for the believer and symbolizes your acceptance of Christ’s sacrifice and victory over sin and death for you.
-It also could be described as a special ceremony, where one comes before God to make their commitment of faith to him.
-In baptism you are celebrating what Christ has done for you on the cross, thereby forgiving you of your sin, and committing to a death to your former way of life and making a pledge to live a new life for Christ’s Kingdom purposes.
+Baptism is a frequently demonstrated event modeled by the early church and followers of Jesus.
+It is Gods prescribed way of expressing ones faith and commitment to Jesus.
+It is a great act of obedience to Jesus and a physical way to reveal that one trusts in Jesus as Savior and Lord.
+It is also a special way of identifying with Christs death and resurrection for the believer and symbolizes your acceptance of Christs sacrifice and victory over sin and death.
+It also could be described as a special ceremony where one comes before God to commit to faith to Jesus.
+In baptism, you are celebrating what Christ has done for you on the cross, thereby forgiving you of your sin, and you committing to death to your former way of life and making a pledge to live a new life for Christs Kingdom purposes.

 Personal Baptism Testimony of Reverend Jay.

-A couple quick questions and answers
+A couple of quick questions and answers

 Is baptism necessary for receiving the Holy Spirit?
-Although the Holy Spirit many times was manifested in the lives of people who were baptized, there are many other occasions where the Holy Spirit came upon believers without baptism.
-Additionally, baptism was done so often
+Although the Holy Spirit was manifested in the lives of baptized people, there are many other occasions where the Holy Spirit came upon believers without baptism.
+Additionally, baptism was done so often immediately after someone believed and was saved that it would be hard to differentiate the time of belief from baptism.

 Some References to Baptism in Scripture